 If you’ve got your eye set on a particular make or model, a used version could mean paying a lot less than you would for a brand new one.
 Consider that at only a fraction of the price you can polish a used car and make it look almost brand new.
 In the first year alone, even fresh models can lose value and be available at a fraction of their original cost.
 For those on stricter budgets, buying a car from the year before that may have had a previous owner can give you all of the benefits of a brand new car, without a huge price tag.

-On a similar strain, used and older cars typically have lower insurance costs as the car is worth less.
+On a similar strain, used and older cars typically have lower insurance costs as the car is worthless.
 For this reason, it’s a better long-term investment to opt for an older and ultimately cheaper car.
-You can also escape the necessity of paying for Gap Insurance – a policy which ensures you are provided with the full value of the car, even as it loses worth.
+You can also escape the necessity of paying for Gap Insurance – a policy that ensures you are provided with the full value of the car, even as it loses worth.

 The Issues Have Already Been Worked Out